mbourgey/EBI_cancer_workshop_CNV/README.md

 We can see how this is a very easy to read output and it lets us immediately see the frequency and severity of copy number events through the genome.

-Let’s compare the small genomic block we ran with the same output from the entire genome which has been pre-computed for you.
-This is located in the `saved_results/preComputed/` folder and contains the same 11 output files as for the small genomic block.

-**What are these graphs telling us ?** [solution](solutions/__results3.md)